 Why you need to start using autoresponder emails

-If your business is not using autoresponder emails yet, then here are a few reasons why you should:
+If your small business isn’t using autoresponder emails yet, here’s why it should be:

-- Time-savings: Imagine how long it would take to send all those emails manually! 😱
+- Time-savings: Just magine how long it would take to send all those emails manually. ?

-- It’s nowhere near as complicated as you think!
-If you’ve read the step-by-step guide in this article then you know that setting up autoresponder emails with Sendinblue is a quick and easy process.
+- It’s easy to get started: As you’ve seen in the tutorial, setting up autoresponder emails with Sendinblue is a quick and easy process.